milafrerichs/new-mila-frerichs/content/articles/sabbatical.md

 +++
 I took a week off last week and did not plan to work and did not schedule anything.
 I wanted to take a sabbatical as [Sean Wes](http://seanwes.com/) [proposed](http://sabbatical.blog/).
 Every [7th week plan a sabbatical](https://seanwes.com/podcast/378-seventh-week-sabbatical/).
 And I did I put it in my calendar and was determined to not work.

+The last few months were very stressful with a lot of client work, finding new work and working on the preorder of my upcoming online course [**Geospatial Data Visualization with d3**](https://mappingwithd3.com).
+As well as a few conferences with talks and workshops.
+That's why I was looking forward to this week to wind down a little bit.

 I put it in the week where I wanted to take a small vacation with my wife anyway to Turin and it worked out great.

 I did have to schedule two client calls this week but they were short so it did not bother me too much.

-It was really refreshing, we rented a car and made a road trip out of it because we wanted our dog ruby to come with us.
+It was really refreshing, we rented a car and made a road trip out of it because we wanted our dog Ruby to come with us.

 Instead of flying we drove for two days from Berlin to Turin (1200km).
 We made it a two-leg journey just to make it more fun than draining.

 ![](https://res.cloudinary.com/civicvision/image/upload/f_auto,q_auto,w_auto,dpr_auto,c_limit/milafrerichs.com/articles/roadtrp-torino/route.png)